grafana/grafana/docs/sources/http_api/access_control.md

 `POST /api/access-control/roles`

 Creates a new custom role and maps given permissions to that role.
-Note that roles with the same prefix as [Predefined Roles](({{< relref "../enterprise/access-control/concepts/roles" >}})) can't be created.
+Note that roles with the same prefix as [Predefined Roles]({{< relref "../enterprise/access-control/roles.md" >}}) can't be created.

 #### Required permissions

-User will be able to create a role only with permissions they themselves have.
+You can only create roles with a subset of your own permissions.

 Action | Scope
 --- | --- |